vlifesystems/rulehunter.com/content/docs/experiments.md

       - flow
   # When to run the experiment's test mode (default: !hasRun)
   when: "!hasRunToday || sinceLastRunMinutes > 20"

-# Describe rule generation
-ruleGeneration:
-  # The fields that can be used in the rules
-  fields:
-    - group
-    - district
-    - height
-  # Whether arithmetic rules should be generated
-  arithmetic: true
-  # The maximum number of rules that can be combined together to form
-  # another rule
-  combinationLength: 3

 # Describe aggregators
 aggregators: